An enumeration of 1-perfect ternary codes: Conclusion

-The evaluation of the number of equivalence classes of $1$-perfect codes of length $13$ and rank $+1$ shows that their number (more than $9.9$ millions) is too large to enumerate them computationally using the straightforward approach.
+The evaluation of the number of equivalence classes of $1$-perfect codes of length~$13$ and rank~$+1$ shows that their number (more than $20$ millions) is too large to enumerate them computationally using the straightforward approach.
 However, our experience with concatenated codes shows that combining theoretical and computational approaches can help to enumerate much larger number of equivalence classes of $(13,3^{10},3)_3$ codes.
 So, we hope that with developing the theory, together with improving the graph isomorphism software and growing the performance of computers, the enumeration of codes of limited rank or even all $1$-perfect $(13,3^{10},3)_3$ codes might be possible.
-For studying ternary $1$-perfect codes of larger lengths, only theoretical results can be applied, and among the interesting problems we mention the problem of characterizing all admissible pairs (rank, kernel dimension) of ternary $1$-perfect codes, which was done for binary codes in~\cite{ASH:RankKernel}.
-Finally, agreeing that the binary case is the most interesting among $q$-ary $1$-perfect codes, we believe that the ternary $1$-perfect codes also deserve the separate study.
+For studying ternary \mbox{$1$-per}\-fect codes of larger lengths, only theoretical results can be applied, and among the interesting problems we mention the problem of characterizing all admissible pairs (rank, kernel dimension) of ternary $1$-perfect codes, which was done for binary codes in~\cite{ASH:RankKernel}.
+Another challenge is the problem of existence of an $(n=\frac{q^m-1}{q-1}-1,q^{n-m},3)_q$ code that is not a shortened $1$-perfect code.
+Such codes were found for $q=4$~\cite{SWK:2022}, but the ternary case, including the parameters $(12,3^9,3)_3$, remains unsolved.
+Finally, agreeing that the binary case is the most interesting among $q$-ary $1$-perfect codes, we believe that the ternary \mbox{$1$-per}\-fect codes also deserve the separate study.